Great White Shark Gives Family A Fright In Buzzards Bay

-What started as a fun, relaxing day for David Cody and his son Paul ended in a close encounter with one of the top predators of the ocean.
+What started as a fun, relaxing day for David Cody and his son Paul ended in a close encounter with one of the ocean’s top predators.
 The Codys were out boating in Buzzards Bay, southwest of Cape Cod, on Sunday afternoon when they came face to face with a great white shark, the Boston Globe reports.

-The two were about 100 yards (91 meters) away from Penikese Island when they stumbled upon a frightening site: a great white shark, appearing from underneath the waves.
+The two were about 100 yards (91 meters) away from Penikese Island when they stumbled upon the frightening sight: a great white shark, appearing from underneath the waves.

-The shark, which they managed to catch on camera, seemed completely unintimidated by their presence there and actually swam toward the boat instead of wandering away.
+The shark, which the Codys managed to catch on camera, seemed completely unintimidated by their presence and actually swam toward the boat instead of wandering away.
 According to David Cody, the fearsome predator passed right under the boat, giving them a serious fright.

 “It came over to us, and all of a sudden it came right under the boat,” he said in an interview with WCVB.
 “It was big.
 It looked big to us.”

 The father and son filmed the encounter with a cell phone, notes the Boston Globe, pointing out that the footage was later examined by an expert from the New England Aquarium in Boston.
-The expert confirmed that the shark spotted off Cape Cod was in fact a great white, aquarium spokeswoman Diana McCloy told the media outlet.
+The expert confirmed that the shark spotted off Cape Cod was, in fact, a great white, aquarium spokeswoman Diana McCloy told the media outlet.

 Family has close encounter with great white in Buzzards Bay https://t.co/GtfWTLUtTR pic.twitter.com/9zInfF81Lk